mozilla/mozbase-deprecated/README.txt

 pass ``**dict(os='linux')`` as ``**tags``, if a test contains a line ``skip-if.os = linux`` this test will be disabled, or ``run-if.os = win`` in which case the test will also be disabled.
 It is up to the harness to pass in tags appropriate to its usage.

+Multiple values in in the manifest line should be whitespace-separated (e.g. ``os = linux mac``).

 Creating Manifests